Beginners Embroidery Guide

 When your thread gets too short to stitch with easily, make sure your needle and thread are on the wrong side of your embroidery and remove the needle.
 To finish, split the ends of the thread and tie them in a double knot, then cut off any excess thread.

 However long you have been practicing embroidery you will always have knots to deal with.
 One way to avoid tangles is to let your needle dangle loosely once every few minutes, this will get rid of any twisting of thread which is likely to cause knots.

 Always keep your thread quite short, I would say no longer than around 60cm (23").
 A good fact to know is the average female arm length is 62cm (25"), so you could measure your thread slightly shorter than your arm each time!

 Now you have your fabric in your hoop and your needle threaded, its time to start sewing!

 How to follow an Embroidery Pattern

-When you transfer a iron on embroidery pattern to fabric you will have only grey outlines on your fabric.
+When you transfer an iron-on embroidery pattern to the fabric you will have only grey outlines on your fabric.
 As you can see in the transferred wedding embroidery design below.